LimeSoda/LimeSoda_EnvironmentConfiguration/README.md

 ### Overriding values for single CLI calls

-Introduced in 1.3.0 you can now override one or multiple variable values when calling `ls-env-configure`:
+Introduced in 1.3.0 you can now override one or multiple variable values when calling `ls:env:configure`:

     n98-magerun.phar ls:env:configure --override='var1=val1' --override='var2=val2' mz